 "What's your point?"
 Palaemon was becoming antsy.
-"Want to assume on other imaginary thinking?"
+"Want to assume another imaginary cogitation?"

 "Forget it, but mark my words."
 Draco proclaimed.
 "If that so-called bard gets her way, you can kiss your dreams farewell."

-The brown skinned General walked away, leaving Palaemon alone, whom was perplexed by his final statement.
-Feeling uneasy, Palaemon haven't a clue how, Draco knew that he loved the Conqueror intimately.
-What did Ri have to do with it?
+The dark-skinned General walked away, leaving Palaemon alone, whom was perplexed by his final statement.
+Feeling uneasy, he didn't have a clue how Draco knew he loved the Conqueror intimately.
+What did Ri have to do with it, though?
 Draco had hinted at something more.

 'Is it possible?'
 Palaemon mused.
-'Could Ri be in love with the Conqueror too?'
+'Could Ri be in love with the Conqueror as well?'

-The blonde haired man didn't get a chance to ponder on the thought longer.
+The blonde-haired man didn't get a chance to ponder on the cognition longer.

-Without turning to face him, Palaemon said.
-"Not now, Lieutenant Batius."
+Without turning to face him, Palaemon affirmed, "Not now, Lieutenant Batius."

-Taking a concealed rolled scroll out from inside his armor, Batius handed it to his General.
-Palaemon began to unroll it and read the contents with vigor.
-He then caught sight of Draco going below deck.
-Reading the scroll slowly once more, Palaemon tore the parchment to pieces, casting it to the Sea.
-Next he pulled Batius roughly to him.
+Palaemon began to unroll it and read the contents with vigor, as he caught sight of Draco going below deck.
+Reading the scroll slowly once more, Palaemon tore the parchment to pieces, casting it in the vast water.

-"Why haven't you been brought this to my attention?" he questioned quietly.
+He pulled Batius roughly to him, quietly questioning, "Why haven't you been brought this to my attention?"

-"Too many soldiers were around." the Lieutenant of the Third Army grew fearful.
+"Too many soldiers were around."
+The Lieutenant grew fearful.

 "Do you know what was written on that scroll?"

 Ri had a glorious day, spending all of it with her Uncle Meleager.
-She hardly thought about what, Iona had said to her and focused on the fact that she fell more in love with the Conqueror for giving her the necklace.
-After the Chancellor ceased laughing at her last question, he explained to Ri that the jewelry was created from a newly found metal that was discovered in Laconia, right in Tegea, the town village her, Iona and Lyceus were in, safely hidden from the Peloponnese Purge.
-Meleager told her that, the platinum orbs were only owned by the Realm, and any item crafted from it was technically priceless, but could be worth the cost he had mentioned.
+In lieu of hardly cogitating about what Iona had avowed to her, she was engrossed on the fact she'd fell more in love with the Conqueror for giving her the necklace.
+After the Chancellor ceased laughing at her last query, he explained to Ri that the sparkling adornment was created from a newly found metal discovered in Laconia on the outskirts of Tegea, the town village that she, Iona, and Lyceus were in, safely hidden from the Peloponnese Purge.
+Meleager told her the platinum orbs were only owned by the Realm and any item crafted from it was technically priceless, but could be worth the cost he had mentioned.

 This information made Ri gleeful.
-The confirmation that her Lord bestowed a gift on her that so far has only been used for the Conqueror's weaponry and Minerva's temple, was very appealing to the aspiring bard.
-She comprehended that soon the alloy would be distributed to other countries for commercial gain, but being the sole person to have received it first out of everyone on Terra, in jewelry form and from the Conqueror no less, sparked volumes of unknown dimensions inside Ri's soul.
+The confirmation of her Lord bestowing a gift on her, that so far has only been used for the Conqueror's weaponry and Minerva's temple, was very appealing to the aspiring bard.
+She comprehended that soon the alloy would be distributed to other countries for commercial gain, but being the sole person to have received it first out of everyone on Terra in jewelry form, and from the Conqueror no less, sparked volumes of unknown dimensions inside Ri's soul.

-Ri stepped out of her lukewarm tub and watched the rivulet of water stream down her small ample breasts in droplets.
+Ri stepped out of her lukewarm tub and watched the rivulet of water stream down her small, but ample breasts, in droplets.
 She remained curious why her body was dissimilar to the one she'd dreamt of.
-Not only was her bosom slightly bigger in the dream, but also her body's definition was much more pronounced.
+Not only was her bosom slightly bigger in the dream, but her body's definition was much more pronounced also.
 She had abs for days.
-Her arms, thighs and legs appeared muscular as well.
-Though the strawberry blonde was slim, she couldn't help feeling out of shape compared to her dreamy double.
-Ri had no abs, nor muscles anywhere on her body.
+Plus her arms, thighs, and legs appeared muscular as well.
+Though the strawberry-blonde was slim, she couldn't help feeling physically unsound compared to her dreamy double.
+Ri did not have a toned abdomen, nor muscles anywhere on her body.
 All those parts of her anatomy was covered in baby fat.
-She looked totally different from the sexy cropped towhead in her dreams.
+The storyteller looked totally different from the sexy, cropped towhead in her dream.

 'And what was that creature on my back?'
-Ri ruminated.
+Ri wondered.

-Donning an envy green robe, Ri tied the sash, closing it and sat down at her vanity desk.
-She began fingering the jade stone on the shiny chain, willing it to glow the way it did when she woke earlier doing the morning.
-Her hands dropped from the gem when no illumination came and Ri begun to scrutinize her appearance in the mirror.
-She wasn't an extravagant beauty, but she was pretty nonetheless.
-Her eyes was her best trademark, including her long reddish blonde hair.
+Donning an envy green robe, Ri tied the sash close and sat down at her vanity desk.
+She began fingering the jade stone on the shiny chain, willing it to glow the way it did when she'd awokened earlier during the morning.
+Her hands dropped from the gem when no illumination came, and Ri begun to scrutinize her appearance in the mirror.
+She wasn't an extravagant beauty, but was pretty, nonetheless.
+Her eyes were her best trademark, including her long reddish-blonde hair.

-Ri started to analyze her large ears and smiled remembering when she was younger, the Conqueror would always tickle them, saying they were adorable.
-Ri realized she missed her Lord for the umpteenth cronus of today.
-All she wanted to do was see her, hold her and kiss those soft lips again.
-Ri wished instead of the chaste peck that was given to her, the Conqueror would've drove her tongue into her mouth and took her virginity right there on the polished altar.
+Ri started to analyze her large ears and smiled, remembering when she was younger how the Conqueror would always tickle them, saying they were adorable.
+She then realized that she missed her Lord for the umpteenth Cronus of today.
+All she wanted to do was see her, hold her, and kiss those soft lips again.
+Ri wished, instead of the chaste peck that was given, the Conqueror would've drove her tongue into her mouth and took her virginity right there on the polished altar.

-She added.
-'Please protect my Lord and the warriors that travel along side her.
+Halting her lewd rumination, she prayed for forgiveness and protection, 'Pardon my thoughts, wise Minerva.
+I mean no disrespect to you, or all that belongs to you.
+Also, please protect my Lord and the warriors whom travel alongside her.
 May they be unharmed and guarded by your might.
 Allow them to return to Corinth alive and well, especially my savior, Milady of the Realm.'

 Finished with her prayer, Ri picked up her comb and started to run it through her damp tresses when a knock sounded on the chamber door.
-Ri stood and opened it.
+She stood and opened it.

-"I know." he smiled.
-"I stopped by early, but you weren't here.
+"I know."
+He smiled demurely.
+"I stopped by earlier, but you weren't here.
 I wanted to have dinner with you."

 "I have already eaten with the Chancellor."